vivid-planet/comet/docs/docs/migration/migration-from-v7-to-v8.md

 A lots of props have been renamed from MUI, for a detailed look, see the official [migration guide v5 -> v6](https://mui.com/x/migration/migration-data-grid-v5) and [migration guide v6 -> v7](https://mui.com/x/migration/migration-data-grid-v6/).
 There is also a codemod from MUI which handles most of the changes:

 !
-As well, be aware if you have a date in the datagrid, you will need to add a `valueGetter`
+As well, be aware if you have a date in the data grid, you will need to add a `valueGetter`

 ```diff
     <DataGrid